Mercedes-Benz O305: Sydney

 The Public Transport Commission and its successors operated the largest fleet of O305s, purchasing 1,287 O305s and 30 articulated O305Gs, all bodied by Pressed Metal Corporation for use in Sydney and Newcastle.

 Originally 200 Mercedes-Benz O305s with Galvastress Mark 1 bodywork were delivered between May 1977 and August 1978 with one built with a prototype Mark 2 body.
 These were followed by an order for 550 Galvastress Mark 2 bodied O305s that remains the largest bus order in Australia.
 These were delivered between October 1978 and November 1980.
 Whilst the bodies on the Mark 1s had been an effectively the existing PMC body married with a VöV front, the Mark 2s were of the VöV design with a lower roofline and two-leaf doors.

 A further order saw 182 O305s bodied by with the Galvastress Mark 3 body enter service between August 1981 and October 1983 with one built with a prototype Mark 4 body.
-The revisions to the body were minor, and the most noticeable were a return to four-piece sliding windows to improve ventilation and to 203mm high route numbers at both the front and rear after the 127mm examples proved unpopular.
+The revisions to the body were minor, and the most noticeable were a return to four-piece sliding windows to improve ventilation and to 203 mm high route numbers at both the front and rear after the 127mm examples proved unpopular.
 The Mark 3 body was also used on 30 O305G articulated buses.
 A trial unit was delivered in September 1981 followed by the production units between September 1983 and May 1984.

 A fleet of 355 Mark 4 O305s were delivered between July 1984 and August 1987.
 The chassis on these was slightly revised, being fitted with ABS.

 Withdrawals commenced in 1989 with the final examples withdrawn in October 2012.
 At the time of withdrawal, some of these buses had accumulated more than 1 million kilometres of service.